 Are you interested in building a chattel house in Barbados?
 Read all about applying for permission to build here.

-Follow Chattel Houses on Instagram, and get a first hand view of our curated gallery of chattel houses in the Caribbean.
+Follow Chattel Houses on Instagram, and get a first hand view of our curated gallery of chattel houses and authentic Caribbean architecture.